upkie/vulp/README.md

 * Real-time does not mean *high frequency*.
 Many meaningful tasks in robotics do not require 1 kHz, hard real-time guarantees.
 Balancing a full-fledged humanoid robot can be performed as slow as 5 Hz (200 ms), which is a remarkable [theoretical and empirical result](https://arxiv.org/pdf/1907.01805.pdf).

+## Things to keep in mind

+* Bazel's [compilation mode](https://bazel.build/reference/command-line-reference#flag--compilation_mode) is "fastbuild" by default.
+Switch to ``-c opt`` for better performance when running robot experiments or simulations.

 ## Q and A

 > Why the name "Vulp"?